Should Couples Split Bills 50/50

 Financial Goals

 Consider how splitting affects each partner’s ability to save, invest, or pursue personal financial goals.
+A split that limits one partner’s ability to save can cause imbalance over time.

 Lifestyle Preferences